sakthi-lbm/MRLBM_2D_CURVED_BC/README.md

 # Moments-Based Regularized LBM with Curved Boundary Conditions

-This repository contains a Fortran implementation of a **Moments-Based Regularized Lattice Boltzmann Method (MRLBM)** featuring a novel **curved boundary treatment** for accurate and efficient simulation of flows past complex geometries on Cartesian grids.
+This repository contains a CUDA implementation of a **Moments-Based Regularized Lattice Boltzmann Method (MRLBM)** featuring a novel **curved boundary treatment** for accurate and efficient simulation of flows past complex geometries on Cartesian grids.

 ## 🧩 Project Overview